PHARMACEUTICAL AIDS

 Uses of Sweetening Agents

-- Mannitol: Asthma test, decrease intracranial/intraocular pressure, calculate GFR, monitor pulmonary symptoms in cystic fibrosis
+- Mannitol: Asthma test, decrease intracranial or intraocular pressure, calculate GFR, monitor pulmonary symptoms in cystic fibrosis.

-- Sorbitol: Laxative to relieve constipation, urologic irrigating fluid, pharmaceutical sweetener
+- Sorbitol: Laxative to relieve constipation, urologic irrigating fluid, and pharmaceutical sweetener.

 PRESERVATIVES